NHSDigital/dtos-analyse-data-science/README.md

 - [Docker](https://www.docker.com/) container runtime or a compatible tool, e.g. [Podman](https://podman.io/),
 - [GNU make](https://www.gnu.org/software/make/) 3.82 or later,
-- pip package manager for python
+- pip package manager for Python

 > [!NOTE]<br>
 > The version of GNU make available by default on macOS is earlier than 3.82.
 You will need to upgrade it or certain `make` tasks will fail.
 On macOS, you will need [Homebrew](https://brew.sh/) installed, then to install `make`, like so: